saio-fr/apidocs/docs/javascript-api.md

 ### App configuration

-#### Set operator group `saio.config('chat.setOperatorGroup', table)`
+#### Set operator group `saio.config('chat.setOperatorGroup', groupId {string}, shouldFallback {boolean})`

+> `shouldFallback` defaults to `true`

-Sets the preferred operator groups for a chat conversation on this page.
-If an operator member of one of these groups is available to chat, incomming visitor chats on this page will be affected to him.
+Sets the preferred operator group for a chat conversation on this page.
+If an operator member of this groups is available to chat, incomming visitor chats on this page will be affected to him.

-Pass the group ids in a table as parameter or a single group id as a string.
+If `shouldFallback` is set to `false` and no operator member of the specified group is available, the chat will not be set as unavailable.
+If it is set to `true`, and no operator in the given group is available, conversation on this page will be affected to any other available operator.

-Note: the id for a group can be found by clicking on a group in the group configuration page at http://lily.saio.fr/users#groups (you have to be logged in as an admin to get there)
+Note: the id for a group can be found by clicking on a group in the group configuration page at http://lily.saio.fr/users#groups (you have to be logged in as an admin to get there).
+It should be passed as a string.

 Note: **Important**. `chat.setOperatorGroup` must be invoked before calling `saio.load` (see Getting started)

 example:

 ```
-saio.config('chat.setOperatorGroup', [groupId1, groupId2]);
-// or with a single group:
-saio.config('chat.setOperatorGroup', groupId);
+saio.config('chat.setOperatorGroup', '8', true);
 ```

 ---------------------------------------

-#### Identify user `saio.api('user.identify', object)`
+#### Identify user `saio.api('user.identify', options {object})`

 If you have access to your end user's name and email on the page ( for example you have an authentification system and the user is logged in), you can use `identify` to pass user details into your SAIO account.